bmann/bmcnotes/pages/Tools for Thought Rocks___Mastodon.md

-- The Mastodon server is on the root domain at `toolsforthought.rocks` -
+- Running on [[Commons Computer]] using https://toolsforthought.social domain
+- Will shutdown the original server at https://toolsforthought.rocks at the end of November 2023 -